 There are two profile options.
 One with 720p and the other one with 1080p.
 How do you choose the right size?
 It’s a good practice to choose the same size for the converted video.
 To find the resolution of the original video:

 Right-click on the video and click on properties.
 From the top, click on the Details tab.
 Scroll down until you don’t see frame width and height options.
 If the height is 720p, then choose 720p, and for 1080p, select 1080p.

 After that, choose the output destination for the converted video.
-Once the destinisation is picked, the start button will be activated.
+Once the destination is picked, the start button will be activated.
 Hit the start button.

 I hope the blog post helped you fix the issue.
-Do you have any other way to fix or need some more help?
-Please feel free to comment down below so other users and I can help you as soon as possible.
-Thanks for reading and enjoy the rest of your day.
+Do you have any other way to fix it or need some more help?
+Please feel free to comment below so others and I can help you as soon as possible.
+Thanks for reading, and enjoy the rest of your day.